geeksforsocialchange/gfsc-v2/_posts/2021-11-05-technology-isnt-a-magic-wand.md

 People expect tech to be a magic wand: wave it and fix a problem.
 But for any serious problem, this doesn't work.
 In the same way owning a set of spanners doesn't automatically make you a car mechanic, much less able to run a garage.
 And yet, policymakers seem to think all they have to do is buy spanners (with dictaphones and clock radios built in of course) and somehow the cars will get fixed by magic.

 The worst part is that this is now the world those of us engaged in on-the-ground communities and mutual aid groups have to deal with.
 We're seeing a wave of people come in who just want to fix things with Design Thinking or Human Centred Design, and their new set of Internet of Things-enabled spanners.

 People who inevitably lose interest when they realise they can't just design these things away, and that communities don't actually have any loose bolts we can't tighten ourselves, we just don't have the time or resources to tighten them.
 Or worse, they hit on a way to extract money from these communities, and become very successful from it.

 On the community level, we are always dealing with gnarly problems — problems that are eminently fixable by a great team and with a good plan.
 Devices are secondary.

+---

-Think of an excavation team.
-We like nice gadgets, sure, but we also have a team who knows how to use them.
-Archaeology changes slowly as they get new devices.
+Imagine you're planning an archeological excavation.
+Nicer gadgets are helpful, sure, but you'd also need a team who knows how to use them.

+Archaeology changes slowly over time as new technology facilitates advances in the field.
 But the core work of excavating a dig site doesn't. _That_ is the technology.

-With all the lasers in the world you still need a team of people with trowels and brushes who know what they're doing.
+With all the lasers and 3D printers in the world, you still need a team of people with trowels and brushes who know what they're doing.
 And you always will.

-{% include image.html alt="Scan of an Innovations product called 'Spider Catcher', a finger-tripped operated grabber for home spiders." description="We think its a real winner!" url="/assets/images/blog/technology-isnt-a-magic-wand/spidercatcher.jpg" class="center" %}
+{% include image.html alt="A Photoshopped satire of an Innovations magazine listing of the Ocular Device from the film National Treasure, starring Nicolas Cage." description="Jazz spent four days procrastinating on the editorial for this article but somehow made this in ten minutes.[^2]" url="/assets/images/blog/technology-isnt-a-magic-wand/oculardevice.png" class="center" %}

 ---

 ### Acknowledgements

 Words by Dr Kim Foale.
-Editorial and literary spice by Jazz Chatfield.
+Literary spice and Nicolas Cage content by Jazz Chatfield.
 Illustration by [Emma Charleston](https://www.emmacharleston.co.uk/).
 Innovation scans taken from [Nick Biggs, _Innovations Catalogue_, 2004 ISBN-13 978-0747573463](https://www.bloomsbury.com/au/innovations-catalogue-9780747573463/).

 [^1]: [Nick Biggs, _Innovations Catalogue_, 2004 ISBN-13 978-0747573463](https://www.bloomsbury.com/au/innovations-catalogue-9780747573463/).
+[^2]: Obviously, this isn't a real listing, but it fooled Kim until the third read-through.
+From _National Treasure_ (2004).